dor-uk/METU-CENG/README.md

-# Here are the Metu-Ceng Homeworks that I have done.
+# Here are the Metu-Ceng Take Home Exams that I have done.